darksheng/learngit2/readme.txt

 git is an amazing software
-Creating a new branch is quick.
+Creating a new new branch is quick.